watson-coder1/Hotspot-Billing-System/readme.md

-# Hotspot Billing System with M-pesa Integration
+# WiFi Billing System with M-pesa Integration

 An MVP setup for Hotspot Billing using PHPNuxBill and FreeRADIUS